quoke/quoke.github.io/README.md

 Yes you can!

 You'll need to have Jekyll installed.
 Follow the instructions [in the docs](https://jekyllrb.com/docs/) to get Ruby and Jekyll up and running on your computer.
-Afterwards simply clone this repo and then run `bundle exec jekyll serve` to serve a local copy.
+Afterwards simply clone this repo and then run`bundle install` then `bundle exec jekyll serve` to serve a local copy.
 Changes you make to the code will then automatically be rebuilt and served.

 Notes
 -----